With the Creepy Factor set to maximum, how could I have missed this one at the movie theaters?

 Fred Thompson’s minor role as a small-town police officer was geat.
 I’m hoping he gets more acting opportunities in the future, as he’s always enjoyable on the screen.

 The entire movie has a very creepy vibe, keeping me interested and on my toes until the end.
 Speaking of which, the final reveal is very intense and well worth the wait.
-Director Scott Derrickson and Composer Christopher Young work exceptional together.
+Director Scott Derrickson and Composer Christopher Young work exceptionally together.
 The eerie music and sound effects are incredibly haunting.
 The pair previously worked together on The Exorcism of Emily Rose.
 It’s clear they know how to channel emotion into their art.

 The movie, a free-fall into darkness, highlights Hawke’s tortured soul.
 His unrest is understandable, while living in a crime scene is driving him mad.
 Admittedly, I haven’t seen too many Ethan Hawke movies.
 But from what I’ve seen, his acting hasn’t been this refined since Training Day, or even Gattaca.